National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 ## OHDSI Basics

 This Observational Health Data Sciences and Informatics (OHDSI) basics section introduces the OHDSI community and provides an introduction to OMOP vocabularies, and vocabulary search tools such as ATHENA and ATLAS.
-For further OHDSI collaborative knowledge and exploration, refer to the [Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/) which serves as a central knowledge repository.
+For further OHDSI collaborative knowledge and exploration, refer to [*The Book of OHDSI*](https://ohdsi.github.io/TheBookOfOhdsi/) which serves as a central knowledge repository [@ohdsi_2019].
 The Book of OHDSI is a living document, community-maintained through open-source development tools, and evolves continuously.
 The online version, available for free, always represents the latest version.